Mac Miller’s Death And What We Know So Far

 Civil said that Miller visited her in the hospital not long before her death and was comforting and encouraging, holding her and playing tic-tac-toe with her while she was bedridden.
 She added that her memory of her dear friend will always be as “someone who reminded you that you are loved and made sure that you knew it.
 He made your heart smile anytime he walked into a room.”

 A week later, fans await word on the rapper’s official cause of death.
-As previously reported by Inquisitr, additional tests were ordered following his autopsy, and results may not be available for months.
+As previously reported by the Inquisitr, additional tests were ordered following his autopsy, and results may not be available for months.